marcschulder/BibTexNanny/README.md

 			- [x] Initial written without period (`Mickey D Mouse`)
 			- [x] Multiple initials written without whitespace (`Mickey A.B.
 Mouse`)
 			- [ ] Multiple initials written without periods or whitespace (`Mickey AD Mouse`)
+			- [ ] Warning when first names are only initials
+			- [ ] Warning when only some names of a paper are full and some have initials
 	- [ ] **Location** names
 		- [ ] Indicate when there is a country without a city
 		- [ ] Indicate when there is a city without a country